 Meaning: Ritual slaughterer or butcher.

-Meaning: Father of Cassis, referring to those who occupied the Cassis valley in the bible.
+Meaning: Father of Cassis or those who occupied the Cassis valley in the Bible.

-Meaning: Yellow, usually to refer to people with lighter hair.
+Meaning: Yellow, or reference to people with lighter hair.

 Meaning: Son of Nazar.

 Meaning: Lily flower.